 and appeared in Batman: The Brave and the Bold

 .
-The character is set to make his live action debut in The CW's Flash
+The character made his live action debut in The CW's Flash

 This character and series provide examples of:

 - Abusive Parent: Alvin Rusch, Jason's father, has hit him on occasion.

 - The Alcoholic: Martin Stein fell into this early on after the explosion, due to his (to him) unexplained blackout periods (see Laser Guided Amnesia, below).
 When Ronnie finally explained what was happening, he started to pull himself back together.

 - Alliterative Name: Ronnie Raymond and Cliff Carmichael.

 - Alternate Company Equivalent: With Spider-Man, of sorts.
 DC Comics wanted to get in on the "wimpy college student imbued with power", with a touch of Blessed with Suck.

 - Badass Bookworm: Stein by himself verges on this from time to time.
 He isn't particularly formidable, but multiple characters refer to him as the most courageous and noble of the characters who form part of Firestorm.